 A3*. *After attacking, Rex may attack again with

 Themes: Headstrong and a bit of luck

 Path to Victory: HEADSTRONG + SWITCH AND FEINT + repeat

 Weaknesses: Mediocre staying power, high attacks can be controlled by enemy

 Strategy: Attack aggressively and get your opponent to strike back

 Test Level: Low-Medium

-Inspiration: In case you don’t know, Ahsoka Tano is the 2nd most prominent character in the highly popular Star Wars Cartoon series that has been running for several years, 2nd only to Anakin Skywalker.
+Inspiration: In case you don’t know, Ahsoka Tano is one of the most prominent characters in the highly popular Star Wars Cartoon series that ran for many years, 2nd in prominence only to Anakin Skywalker, and the primary character in Season 7, the final season.
 When Hasbro nearly released a sequel to Epic Duels, Ahsoka was to be a featured part of it.
-We’ve tinkered with her for years using a design from an old Epic Duels Forum deck design contest, but ultimately found that one using too many familiar ideas.
-This concept actually was an idea to use with Kit Fisto but Roman felt the concept fit Ahsoka particularly well.

 Playing Ahsoka: You want to be aggressive with her but without getting her killed.
 Her base Red deck and 15 HP make her pretty fragile so you need to stockpile a bit.
 Rex is dangerous but expendable, so don’t be afraid to use him early to draw fire away from Ahsoka.
 You can stay out of the action, then use ADVANCED ABILITIES and HEADSTRONG together to put a lot of damage on an unsuspecting opponent, then dare them to attack you, which is kind of what you want if you have SWITCH AND FEINT.